chen0040/keras-english-resume-parser-and-analyzer/README.md

     * LSTM with category cross-entropy loss function
     * Bi-directional LSTM/GRU with categorical cross-entropy loss function

-# Usage 1: Rule-based Chinese Resume Parser
+# Usage 1: Rule-based English Resume Parser

 The [sample code](demo/rule_base_parser.py) below shows how to scan all the resumes (in PDF and DOCX formats) from a [demo/data/resume_samples] folder and print out a summary from the resume parser if information extracted are available: